rufilboss/microservicesecommerce/README.md

 * (for both linux and windows)

-1)Move into the backend folder through terminal and run following commands,
+1) Move into the backend folder through terminal and run following commands;

 `python3 -m venv env` (for windows --> `python -m venv env`)